CyberillcButSmarter/Plants-vs.-Goblins-1-Decompilation/README.md

 A: No.

 Q: Legal stuff?
-A: Well considering that even on newer versions of the game, they don't even use IL2CPP, i'll assume that they won't care about this (hopefully).
+A: Well considering that even on newer versions of the game, they don't even use IL2CPP (a code obfuscation method used by most big and even small companies) , i'll assume that they won't care about this (hopefully).
 EA might though.

 Tools Used